Male infertility is incredibly common with around 40 percent of infertility in couples being due to male factors.

 Less commonly, infertility results from a hormone deficiency.
 Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) cause the testes to produce testosterone and sperm.
 The pituitary gland, located in the brain, makes these hormones.
 Any condition that lowers LH and FSH levels, such as a pituitary tumour, can result in low or no sperm production and low blood testosterone levels.

-Certain inherited (genetic) diseases can also cause low or no sperm production or sperm that have decreased mobility.
+Certain inherited (genetic) diseases such as cystic fibrosis can also cause low or no sperm production or sperm that have decreased mobility.

 - Work: Quite often we see cases where the work environment is impacting sperm production and fertility.
 Extended periods of sitting are associated with decreased sperm counts usually as a result of increased testicular heat.
 Shift work (long, irregular working hours) has been related to infertility and also reduced sperm motility and morphology.
 Other causes include exposure to toxic chemicals.

-- Lifestyle factors: Alcohol consumption, smoking, recreational drug use (such as anabolic steroids, marijuana, cocaine, and methamphetamines) have all been linked to low sperm counts, erectile dysfunction, and are risk factors for infertility.
-However, in most cases, this can be reversed by ceasing taking the drugs and improving overall health.
+- Lifestyle factors: Alcohol consumption, smoking, and recreational drug use (such as anabolic steroids, marijuana, cocaine, and methamphetamines) have all been linked to low sperm counts, erectile dysfunction, and are risk factors for infertility.
+However, in many (though not all) cases, this can be reversed by ceasing taking the drugs and improving overall health.

 How is male infertility evaluated?